Nikki Allan trial: Accused used same route as killer days before

 Another neighbour in the Wear Garth block of flats, George Heron, was charged with her murder but found not guilty in 1993.

-The court heard Northumbria Police relaunched the investigation in 2017 and identified "inconsistencies" surrounding Mr Boyd who was also one of the last people to see Nikki alive.
+The court heard Northumbria Police relaunched the investigation in 2017 and identified "inconsistencies" surrounding Mr Boyd, who was also one of the last people to see Nikki alive.

-He was spoken to twice in the weeks after Nikki's death but detectives regarded him as a "helpful" neighbour rather than a suspect, the court heard.
+He was spoken to twice in the weeks after the murder but detectives regarded him as a "helpful" neighbour rather than a suspect, the court heard.

-Nikki was lured to the Old Exchange building and murdered at about 22:00 on 7 October 1992, prosecutors have said, and her heavily bloodstained body was found the following morning.
+Nikki was lured to the Old Exchange building and killed at about 22:00 on 7 October 1992, prosecutors have said, and her heavily bloodstained body was found the following morning.

-In a statement from October 1992, the defendant, then aged 25, said he had been on the balcony of his third-floor flat at about 21:35 when he saw Nikki with two friends in the playground at the Wear Garth flats.
+In a statement from October 1992, the defendant, then aged 25, said he had been on the balcony of his third-floor flat at about 21:35 and saw Nikki with two friends in the adjoining playground.

-Mr Boyd said he then went on an errand to a chip shop, a 10 minute walk away, and returned home shortly after 22:00.
+He said he then went on an errand to a chip shop, a 10 minute walk away, and returned home shortly after 22:00.

-He admitted he knew Nikki's family well as his then-partner was the girl's babysitter.
+Mr Boyd admitted he knew Nikki's family well as his then-partner was the girl's babysitter.

-He also told police he was familiar with the Old Exchange building as he had been in there a week before Nikki's death with a boy he knew looking for pigeons.
+He also told police he was familiar with the Old Exchange as he had been in there a week before Nikki's death with a boy he knew looking for pigeons.

 Jurors watched footage of Mr Boyd being arrested at his home on 17 April 2018 and read transcripts of his subsequent police interview.

-He told officers he had been sitting on his balcony and saw Nikki walk out of the playground alone at about 21:30.
+He told officers he had been sitting on his balcony and saw Nikki walk out of the playground by herself at about 21:30.

+He said she was "definitely alone" and insisted the reference to two girls in his 1992 statements was a police error.

-When asked if he had any involvement in her death, he replied: "Nah."
+When asked if he had any involvement in the murder, he replied: "Nah."

-He repeated that he had been in the Old Exchange the week before, but this time said he was searching for wood to make a pigeon hut.
+He repeated that he had been in the Old Exchange the week before, but this time said he had been searching for wood to make a pigeon hut.

 He described how he got in by climbing on to a wall and through a broken boarded up window.

-Jurors previously heard that was the same point of access used by the killer and Nikki's blood was found on the windowsill.
+Jurors previously heard that was the same point of entry used by the killer and Nikki's blood was found on the windowsill.

-Mr Boyd again told officers he had gone to the chip shop for a neighbour before returning home to have a bath and watch TV.
+Mr Boyd again told officers he had gone to the chip shop before returning home to have a bath and watch TV.

+He later recalled it was "definitely light" when he saw Nikki and then went out, leaving police to conclude it must have been no later than 19:00.

+He said he was not "worried" about seeing her outside at that time because children "all played out late", adding: "It was just the way it was back then."

+Mr Boyd said he "didn't think anything of it" when he was told later that night that Nikki was missing.

+Asked why he had not informed police that night that he had seen her, he said he "used to smoke the dope" which made him a "bit slow".

-At one point, when asked about how he walked to his community service work the following morning, Mr Boyd replied: "This is ridiculous man, you're asking me daft questions."
+When quizzed about how he walked to his community service work the following morning, Mr Boyd replied: "This is ridiculous man, you're asking me daft questions."

-He said he felt just "pure shock" when someone told him Nikki had been killed.
+He said he felt just "pure shock" when someone told him Nikki had been killed on 8 October.

 The trial previously heard a girl was seen walking with a man from the flats towards the derelict building shortly before 22:00 on 7 October 1992, with a scream heard moments later.